tehilinski/MTBMPI/doc/MainPage.md

 MPI versions 1 or 2 are required because the C++ MPI implementation was removed from the MPI version 3 standard.
 Your MPI version 3 or greater may still work if the C++ implementation is provided.
+Also, the MPI library must have been built with C++ and C++ exceptions enabled.
+For example, with Open MPI, use the "configure" flags `--enable-mpi-cxx --enable-cxx-exceptions`.

 The build system uses CMake, version 3.10 or greater.